LoopGlitch26/CRISPR-consequences/README.md

 # CRISPR-consequences
-Biotechnology collaboration project about possible side effects and consequences of  CRISPR
+Biotechnology project about possible side effects and consequences of  CRISPR